rustprooflabs/pgosm-flex/README.md

 This project provides a curated set of Lua and SQL scripts to clean and organize the most commonly used OpenStreetMap data, such as roads, buildings, and points of interest (POIs).

-The overall approach is to do as much processing in the `<name>.lua` script with post-processing steps creating indexes, constraints and comments in a companion `<name>.sql` script.
+The approach to processing is to do as much processing in the `<name>.lua` script with post-processing steps creating indexes, constraints and comments in a companion `<name>.sql` script.

 > Note: While osm2pgsql is still marked as experimental, this project is already being used to support production workloads.